STATWORX/blog/lakehouse_performance/article.md

 - Which writer supports it?

 ## Push-Down predicates in modern Object Storages
+Nowadays, data resides mostly on object stores like S3 or Azure's Blobstorage.
 - Filter on values?
 - Select columns precisely
 - AWS / minio yes